kevinmkchin/XNGINE/README.md

-# opengl-sdl-cpp
+# opengl-3d-renderer
-3D graphics implementation with OpenGL and SDL in C++
+3D graphics render engine using OpenGL in C++

 [GLEW](http://glew.sourceforge.net/) for interfacing with OpenGL.
 [SDL](https://www.libsdl.org/) for the Win32API and OpenGL Context.